dhannyell/stm32-pcd8544/README.md

 #STM32-PCD8544
-### PCD8544 HAL library with farsi font for stm32. this library suport direct type farsi in ide
+### PCD8544 HAL library with farsi font for stm32. this library suport direct type farsi in ide. compatible with stm32f0

 ### How to Use
 - include the functions